 Exporting your data

-There are two CSV export options for revenue recognition available on the Recognized revenue chart on the right-hand side of the data table.
+There are two CSV export options for revenue recognition available on the Recognized revenue chart on the right-hand side above the data table.

 Export (CSV) - Exports a high-level summary.